 1929 was a sad year for the silents.
 Studios had realized that talkies were the future and were unceremoniously shoving out the last of their silent films.
 Many wonderful movies were lost in the shuffle– buried by the wave of talkies and the now-unwanted final silents.

 One of these buried films is called Redskin.
-The title may seem pretty awful to modern viewers but the film is actually a rather sympathetic view of Native Americans.
+The title is cringey but the film presents its Navajo characters in a sympathetic manner.
 Dix plays a Navajo man who is accepted into a white college.
 He experiences racism from his classmates (the title refers to slurs aimed at him) and ostracism from his own people back home.
 The film sensitively explores the social and emotional consequences of being trapped between two cultures.
 Dix is marvelous in the lead, his every expression containing dozens of emotions.

-Plus, the film was made with two-strip technicolor!
+Plus, the film was made with early Technicolor!
 That makes me very happy!

 Dix made a successful transition to sound and earned a Best Actor Academy Award nomination for his role in Cimmaron.
 Another career highlight was his turn as the charismatic, psychopathic Captain Stone in The Ghost Ship, another forgotten gem.

 Dix retired from films in 1947 and passed away two years later.
 Many of his silent films are lost but those that remain are a testament to this powerful actor– a success in silence and in sound.

 Warner Baxter is one of the most popular actors you’ve probably never heard of.
 He was the original Jay Gatsby in the 1926 version of The Great Gatsby.
 He also starred in the original 1925 version of The Awful Truth and the 1926 version of Aloma of the South Seas.
 Basically, pick a random classic and there is a good chance that Warner Baxter was the star of the silent original.
 Baxter was also the second Best Actor Academy Award winner ever and the first to win for a talking picture (In Old Arizona was the film).